 As regards calibration, it is critical that the external control variables are strictly comparable to the corresponding survey variables.
-For instance, EU-SILC micro data must not be calibrated on the basis of ILO LFS counts if ILO status is not measured properly in EU-SILC.
+For instance, EU-SILC micro data must not be calibrated on the basis of the Labour Force Survey (LFS) from the International Labour Organization (ILO) counts if ILO status is not measured properly in EU-SILC.